BytesC0de/AntiCrackedLauncher/README.md

 # AntiCrackedLauncher
-Prevents your Minecraft client from getting started by a Cracked Launcher!
+Prevents your Minecraft client from getting launched with a Cracked Launcher!